 Genus name comes from the Latin name for pines.

 Specific epithet honors Carl Peter Thunberg, 18-19th century Sweedish physician.

 ‘Banshosho’ is a slow-growing dwarf cultivar with a flattened top and a broad shrubby habit.
 It typically grows to only 3’ tall and to 5’ wide over the first 10 years.
 Annual growth is 2-4”.
 Key features include light green needles, abundant buds and numerous showy upright spring candles.
 ‘Banshosho’ is synonymous with and sometimes sold as ‘Banshoho’.

-Healthy, well-maintained trees usually have few major problems.
-Nematodes are a problem in some areas.
-These dwarf pines may struggle in the St. Louis area where environmental conditions do not favor most conifers.
+Healthy, well-maintained trees in optimum growing conditions have few major problems.
+Potential diseases include Diplodia tip blight, rusts, cankers, twig/needle blight and leaf cast.
+Potential insect pests include pinewood nematodes, caterpillars, miners, sawfly, scale, mealybugs, borers and weevils.
+These pines may struggle in the St. Louis area where environmental conditions do not favor most conifers.